zeroc-ice/ice/csharp/BuildInstructionsLinuxMacOS.md

 Ice for .NET was extensively tested using the operating systems and compiler versions listed for our [supported platforms][3].

-In order to build Ice for .NET from source, you need the following the [.NET Core 2.0 SDK][4]
+You need the [.NET Core 2.0 SDK][4] to build Ice for .NET from source.

 ## Compiling Ice for .NET with .NET Core SDK